-2.1 Intrduction : Analytical chemistry investigation of chemical facilitates composition of substances.
+2.1 Intrduction : Analytical chemistry facilitates investigation chemical composition of substances.
 It uses the instruments and methods to separate, identify and quantify the matter under study.
 The analysis thus provides chemical or physical information about a sample.
 Analysis may be qualitative or quantitative.
-Qualitative analysis is concerned with the detection of the presence or absence of elements in compounds and mixture of compounds.
-Quantitative analysis deals with the determination of the relative proportions of elements in compounds and mixture compounds.
+Qualitative analysis is concerned with the detection of the presence or absence of elements in compounds and of chemical compounds in mixtures.
+Quantitative analysis deals with the determination of the relative proportions of elements in compounds and of chemical compounds in mixtures.